Volume functions of linear series: Introduction

-As a consequence, we observe that the volume function $\textup{vol}_{W_{\bullet}}$ of a multigraded linear series $W_{\bullet}$ can be pretty wild.
-To support this claim, let us point out the following connection.
+As a consequence, notice that the volume function $\textup{vol}_{W_{\bullet}}$ of a multigraded linear series $W_{\bullet}$ can be pretty wild.
+This is due to the following connection.
 Alexandroff~\cite{Al39} showed that a function as in Theorem A is almost everywhere twice differentiable; at the same time, one can give examples of functions of this sort, which are nowhere three times differentiable (cf. Remark~\ref{nowhere differentiable}).
 This gives a positive answer to \cite[Problem 7.2]{LM08}.
-As for the proof of Theorem A, the linear series we construct lives on a smooth projective toric variety $X$ of dimension $n$ and Picard number $\rho$.

-For the proof of Theorem A we first check that any pointed cone in $\R^n_+\times\R^{\rho}_+$, modulo shrinking, is the Okounkov cone of some multigraded linear series on $X$.
-This will show further that the volume of the linear series is the same as the Euclidean volume function of slices of its Okounkov cone.
-We finish by verifying that any function as in Theorem A is the Euclidean volume function of a cone.
+For the proof of Theorem A we first check that any function as in the statement is the Euclidean volume function of a pointed cone.
+Then using toric geometry we associate to a multigraded linear series a pointed cone.
+We finish the proof of Theorem A by giving a recipe for the inverse process, constructing a multigraded linear series from a cone.

 It follows from Theorem A that there exist uncountably many volume functions in the non-complete case.
 In comparison, in the complete case we prove that in fact there are only countably many of them:

 \begin{theoremB} Let $V_{\Z} =\Z^{\rho}$ be a lattice inside the vector space $V_{\R}=V_{\Z}\otimes_{\Z}\R$.
 Then there exist countably many functions $f_j:V_{\R}\rightarrow \R_+$ with $j\in\N$, so that for any irreducible projective variety $X$ of dimension $n$ and Picard number $\rho$, we can construct an integral linear isomorphism